Skip to Main Content

 Three anonymized scenarios from real production experience illustrate what a fixer brings to a Moroccan shoot.

-- ●Permit rescue: recovering after a heritage site authorization was withdrawn days before filming
+• Permit rescue: recovering after a heritage site sign-off was withdrawn days before filming

-- ●Cultural bridge: negotiating community access where the production's initial approach had failed
+• Cultural bridge: negotiating community access where the production's first way had failed

 The Heritage Site Reversal

-A European feature had CCM authorization for a historic kasbah.
+A European feature had CCM sign-off for a historic kasbah.
 Four days before arrival, the heritage authority rescinded access due to a rescheduled restoration.
 The UK-based line producer could not communicate in French or Arabic.
-Our fixer negotiated an adjusted schedule and simultaneously permitted two alternative kasbahs.
+Our fixer negotiated an adjusted schedule and at once permitted two alternative kasbahs.
 Zero shooting days lost.

 Emergency Desert Deployment